pvyver/pvyver.github.io/docs/_posts/2023-12-07-cloudbrew-designing-azure-landing-zones.markdown

 Here's a link to the <a href="https://blog.philipvandevyver.com/_docs/Designing your Landing Zones.pdf">Presentation deck</a>

-I want to thank the oranization and [AZUG] for the invitation and oportunity!
+I want to thank the organization and [AZUG] for the invitation and opportunity!

 [AZUG]:https://www.azug.be/